ANUYAH1/TransferRecommendationChildren/README.md

-This Project is based on the research poster titled "Can we leverage rating patterns from traditional users to enhance recommendations for children?" - by Ion Madrazo Azpiazu, Michael Green, Oghenemaro Anuyah, and Maria Soledad Pera
+This Project is based on the research poster titled "Can we leverage rating patterns from traditional users to enhance recommendations for children?" published in ACM RecSys by - Ion Madrazo Azpiazu, Michael Green, Oghenemaro Anuyah, and Maria Soledad Pera.

 [The poster paper can be found here.](https://scholarworks.boisestate.edu/cs_scripts/6/)